poe-platform/fastapi_poe/docs/api_reference.md

 - `refetch_settings` (`bool = False`): Used to trigger a settings fetch request from Poe.
 A more robust way to trigger this is documented at: https://creator.poe.com/docs/server-bots-functional-guides#updating-bot-settings

+---

+## `fp.DataResponse`

+A response that contains arbitrary data to attach to the bot response.
+This data can be retrieved in later requests to the bot within the same chat.
+Note that only the final DataResponse object in the stream will be attached to the bot response.

+#### Fields:
+- `metadata` (`str`): String of data to attach to the bot response.